Parent Responsibility Contract – information for parents

 How is a PRC developed?

-PRCs are to be developed between you and your FACS caseworker in a respectful, collaborative manner.
+PRCs are to be developed between you and your DCJ caseworker in a respectful, collaborative manner.
 The PRC will include the following information:

 - The purpose of the PRC